Updated March 2021.

 Leprechauns exist and Ireland is famous for them.
 Rumor has it they are not difficult to find, either.
 Just follow the signs to where they live.
 I myself have never actually seen one but I’ve met many people that claim sightings.

+Before you visit, make sure to read 13 facts about Ireland.
 Ireland’s literary traditions and folklore are full of legends from fairies to leprechauns to fictional characters.
 The country has a rich, ancient and unique culture.
 It invites you to explore and rewards you with all the wonderful things that Ireland is famous for.
+Whether you’re traveling solo, as a couple or visiting Ireland with kids, there is something for everyone.
 I certainly fell in love with Ireland.
 I hope these reasons have compelled you to fall in love with Ireland too.